 At the time the entrance to the new subdivision was built, it lined up with the entrance to Killearn Gardens.
 This made it a logical choice to name the subdivision after the well known “Killearn Gardens” but they chose to use an Irish theme for the subdivision.
 The State Parks Department was not as happy about the use of the name and in 1965 renamed the gardens to the Alfred B. Maclay State Gardens, or Maclay Gardens as it is known today.

-Throughout the years, various distinctive neighborhoods have been developed within Killearn so that folks have choices in the way they live — large yards for the gardeners, no yards for those that don’t want the upkeep, condos, apartments, townhomes, on the lakes, on the golf course, or not.
+Throughout the years, uniquely characterized units have been developed within Killearn so that folks have choices in the way they live — large yards for the gardeners, no yards for those that don’t want the upkeep, condos, apartments, townhomes, on the lakes, on the golf course, or not.
 Choices!
 Ten parks or playgrounds, complete with picnic tables or benches, are scattered throughout the neighborhood and used by the youngest to the oldest residents.
 Miles of bridle trails meander throughout the neighborhood for walkers and joggers to enjoy.

 This neighborhood was designed with family in mind, as well as convenience as there are many commercial properties within its borders such as churches and synagogues, eateries, salons, swimming, tennis, shops, and many others.
 There is something for everyone in Killearn.